 Surface water should be managed sustainably within new development.
-The Council expects that proposals for all new development will use Sustainable Urban Drainage Systems (SuDS), giving priority to naturalistic solutions incorporated into the soft landscaping of the development.
+The Council expects that proposals for all new development will use Sustainable Drainage Systems (SuDS), giving priority to naturalistic solutions incorporated into the soft landscaping of the development.

-Applicants must demonstrate that surface water from new development accords with the following in accordance with the Surface Water Sustainable Drainage Hierarchy.:
+Applicants must demonstrate that surface water from new development accords with the following Sustainable Drainage Hierarchy:

 - i.
 Re-use and reduce surface water run-off /rainwater harvesting/green walls/roofs, - ii.
-Attenuated source control such as infiltration through pervious surfaces, soakaways, rain gardens, swales and trenches, etc., - iii.
-Attenuation and conveyance using above ground water features (including ponds, swales etc.) for gradual release into infiltration features and if this is not possible to a watercourse. - iv.
+Attenuated source control such as infiltration through pervious surfaces, soakaways, rain garden, swales and trenches etc., - iii.
+Attenuation and conveyance using above ground water features (including ponds, swales etc.) for gradual release into infiltration features and if this is not possible to a watercourse, - iv.
 Treat then attenuate surface water via storage in tanks or sealed water features for gradual release into infiltration features and if this is not possible a water course, - v.
 In exceptional cases, controlled discharge to a sewer or other drainage system, via above ground attenuation, and if this is not possible, underground attenuation.

-Surface water should be managed through the provision of above ground sustainable drainage features with multi-functional benefits as part of an integrated high-quality green and blue environment.
+Surface water should be managed through the provision of sustainable drainage features with multi-functional benefits as part of an integrated high-quality green and blue environment.
 All development must incorporate SuDS which have been designed to incorporate the following:

 - Flood risk reduction measures;

 - The management of surface water in stages as close to the source as possible;

 - Environmental and biodiversity benefits;

 - Pollution control, multi-level source control;

 - Landscape and amenity enhancement;

 - Where a site includes a water course, development must include measures to restore and provide natural flood management, remove and naturalise culverts, create a predictable flow, include storage, measures to manage peak flows;

 - Measures of an adoptable standard; and

-- Appropriate safety measures
+- Appropriate safety measures.

 SuDS must be designed in accordance with 'Ciria C753 The SuDS Manual', or any subsequent replacement guidance and the Council's Flood Risk and Sustainable Drainage SPD.
-Proposals for all new development should implement sustainable drainage systems, alternatives Below ground attenuation will only be permitted where above ground SuDS have it has been demonstrated to be inappropriate or impracticable, and the developer has provided a robust justification for the proposal.
+Below ground attenuation will only be permitted where above ground SuDS have been demonstrated to be inappropriate or impracticable and the developer has provided a robust justification for the proposal.